mercadopago/cart-magento/README.md

-# Magento - Mercadopago Module (1.4.1 to 1.7.x)
-1.4.0 Standard Checkout Only
+# Magento - Mercadopago Module (1.4.1 to 1.7.x, 1.4.0 Standard Checkout Only)
 ---
+*Available for Argentina and Brazil*

 This module provides MercadoPago Checkout Express functionality that allow customers paid their shops much faster, increasing the store conversion.